damccull/freetimeprogrammer/content/blog/3_wyam-ci-on-gitlab-pages/index.md

 7. Invoke 7zip to unzip the file
 8. Run the Wyam tool to generate the site

-<div class="note">Note: I really don't know why I didn't just save the Wyam version straight into a variable, but this works so I didn't want to change it.</div>
+<note>Note: I really don't know why I didn't just save the Wyam version straight into a variable, but this works so I didn't want to change it.</note>

 The `pages` section is a special section and must be named this way for GitLab to deploy your site to GitLab Pages.